adjust/unity_sdk/README.md

 Adjust.start(adjustConfig);
 ```

-If nothing is set, **the adjust SDK will always try to launch the URL by default**.
+If nothing is set, **the Adjust SDK will always try to launch the URL by default**.

 To enable your apps to support deep linking, you should set up schemes for each supported platform.